18.6 Structures of the Female Reproductive System

 Figure 18.6.8 The breasts are not really reproductive organs, but they play a reproductive role as mammary glands that can produce milk to feed an infant.

-The breasts are not directly involved in reproduction, but because they contain , they can provide nourishment to an infant after birth.
+The breasts are not directly involved in reproduction, but because they contain mammary glands, they can provide nourishment to an infant after birth.
 The breasts overlay major muscles in the chest from which they project outward in a conical shape.
 The two main types of tissues in the breast are adipose (fat) tissue and glandular tissue that produces milk.
 As shown in Figure 18.6.8, each mature breast contains many lobules, where milk is produced and stored during pregnancy.
 During breastfeeding (or lactation), the milk drains into ducts and sacs, which in turn converge at the nipple.
-Milk exits the breast through the nipple in response to the suckling action of an infant and is regulated by a .
+Milk exits the breast through the nipple in response to the suckling action of an infant and is regulated by a positive feedback loop.
 The nipple is surrounded by a more darkly pigmented area called the areola.
 The areola contains glands that secrete an oily fluid, which lubricates and protects the nipple during breastfeeding.

 18.6 Summary

-• The breasts are not technically reproductive organs, but their produce milk to feed an infant after birth.
+• The breasts are not technically reproductive organs, but their mammary glands produce milk to feed an infant after birth.
 Milk drains through ducts and sacs, and out through the nipple when a baby sucks during breastfeeding.

 18.6 Review Questions